aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/axis/_index.md

 ### title {#title--}

 Readonly.
-Gets the axis' title.
+Gets the title of this axis in the chart.

 ```javascript
 title : Title;